 Great Shopping Areas

 Union Station -- It’s a railroad station, a historic landmark, an architectural marvel, a Metro stop, and a shopping mall.
-Yes, the beauteous Union Station offers some fine shopping opportunities; it’s certainly the best on Capitol Hill, with more than 100 clothes, specialty, and souvenir shops, and more than 40 eateries.
+Yes, the beauteous Union Station offers some fine shopping opportunities; it’s certainly the best on Capitol Hill, with about 50 clothes, specialty, and souvenir shops.
 Metro: Union Station.

 Adams Morgan -- Centered on 18th Street and Columbia Road NW, Adams Morgan is a neighborhood of ethnic eateries and nightclubs interspersed with the odd secondhand bookshop and eclectic collectibles stores.
 It’s a fun area for walking and shopping.
 Parking is possible during the day but impossible at night.
-For the closest Metro, you have a few choices: Woodley Park–Zoo/Adams Morgan, then walk south on Connecticut Avenue NW until you reach Calvert Street, cross Connecticut Avenue, and follow Calvert Street across the Duke Ellington Memorial Bridge until you reach the junction of Columbia Road NW and 18th Street NW.
-Second choice: Dupont Circle; exit at Q Street NW and walk up Connecticut Avenue NW to Columbia Road NW.
-Best bet: the D.C.
-Circulator bus, which runs between the McPherson Square and the Woodley Park–Zoo/Adams Morgan Metro stations.
+Metro: Woodley Park–Zoo/Adams Morgan (then walk south on Connecticut Avenue NW until you reach Calvert Street, cross Connecticut Avenue, and follow Calvert Street across the Duke Ellington Memorial Bridge until you reach the junction of Columbia Road NW and 18th Street NW) or Dupont Circle (exit at Q Street NW and walk up Connecticut Avenue NW to Columbia Road NW).
+Best bet: the DC Circulator bus, which runs between the McPherson Square and the Woodley Park–Zoo/Adams Morgan Metro stations.

-U&14th Street Corridors -- Urbanistas have been promoting this neighborhood for years, but now the number of cool shops, restaurants, and bars has hit the critical mass mark, winning the area widespread notice.
+U & 14th Street Corridors and Shaw -- The number of cool shops has hit critical mass, winning the area widespread notice.
 If you shun brand names and box stores, you’ll love the vintage boutiques and affordable fashion shops along U and 14th streets.
-Look for provocative handles, like Miss Pixie’s Furnishings and Whatnot, then step inside to inspect their equally intriguing merchandise.
+Look for provocative handles, like Miss Pixie’s Furnishings and Whatnot.
 Metro: U Street/African American Civil War Memorial/Cardozo and Mount Vernon Square/7th Street/Convention Center.

 Georgetown -- If you don’t want to mess around, just head to Georgetown.
 This is and always will be the city’s main shopping area.
 Most of the stores sit on the two main, intersecting streets, Wisconsin Avenue and M Street NW.
 You’ll find both chain and one-of-a-kind shops, chic as well as thrift.
 Sidewalks and streets are almost always crowded, and parking can be tough.
 Weekends especially bring out all kinds of yahoos, who are mainly here to drink.
 Visit Georgetown on a weekday morning, if you can.
 Weeknights are another good time to visit, for dinner and strolling afterward.
-Metro: Foggy Bottom, then catch the D.C.
-Circulator bus from the stop at 22nd Street and Pennsylvania Avenue.
+Metro: Foggy Bottom, then catch the DC Circulator bus from the stop at 22nd Street and Pennsylvania Avenue.
 Metro buses (the no. 30 series) travel through Georgetown from different parts of the city.
 Otherwise, consider taking a taxi.
-If you drive, you’ll find parking lots expensive and tickets even more so, so be careful where you plant your car.